-For the majority of patients, who received docetaxel in castration-sensitive, castration-naïve setting, for whom treatment with a second chemotherapy course in the mCRPC setting is suggested, 50% of physicians preferred docetaxel rechallenge in those with prior response (>12 months progression-free interval) to docetaxel, and 50% preferred treatment with cabazitaxel.
+For the majority of patients who received docetaxel in castration-sensitive, castration-naive settings, for whom treatment with a second chemotherapy course in the mCRPC setting is suggested, 50% of physicians preferred docetaxel rechallenge in those with prior response (>12 months progression-free interval) to docetaxel, and 50% preferred treatment with cabazitaxel.

-CCF2 Areas of Non-consensus
+CCF2 Areas of non-consensus

-Questions from CCF27 where consensus was not reached were presented again in CCF3 and are described in Appendix A.
+Questions from CCF2 where consensus was not reached were presented again in CCF3 and are described in the online Appendix (cuaj.ca).